oswalpalash/watch-master/README.md

 slave_new.save()
 ```

-* Make the corresponding changes in the front-end part as well.
+* Make the corresponding changes in the [WATCH FRONTEND](https://github.com/oswalpalash/watch-frontend)
+ part as well.